Kiruna: Geography

 Kiruna is located in the north of Sweden, 145 km north of the Arctic Circle.
 The city centre is built on the Haukavaara hill at an altitude of 530 m, high above the Torne river to the north and the Kalix River to the south.
-Other parts of the town are Lombolo and Tuolluvaara.
-Near Kiruna are the mountains Kiirunavaara and Luossavaara.
-Kiirunavaara is an iron ore mine that is the town's primary economic resource.
-Luossavaara is a former mine and now used as a skiing slope.
+Other parts of the town are Lombolo and Tuolluvaara, to which buildings are being moved to accommodate mine expansion.
+Near Kiruna are the mountains of Kiirunavaara and Luossavaara.
+Kiirunavaara iron ore mine is still the town's primary economic resource.
+Luossavaara has ceased miningis and now a ski slope.

-The city is built near the lake Luossajärvi with outflow to the Luossajoki that flows in the Torne River at Laxforsen.
+The city is built near Luossajärvi lake with outflow to the Luossajoki that flows in the Torne River at Laxforsen.
 The area around Kiruna is very sparsely populated.
 The northwest, west and southwest of Kiruna are dominated by the Scandinavian Mountains, visible from the city centre.
-Sweden's highest mountain, Kebnekaise, is 75 km from the city centre and can be seen from it as well.
-To the west is Nikkaluokta and to the northwest are Abisko, Björkliden, Riksgränsen and the Norwegian town of Narvik, 180 km via the road.
+Sweden's highest mountain, Kebnekaise, is 75 km from the city centre and can be seen as well.
+To the west is Nikkaluokta and to the northwest are Abisko, Björkliden, Riksgränsen and the Norwegian town of Narvik, now 180 km via road.
 12 km north of Kiruna is Kurravaara, on the edge of the Torne River.
 The land north of Kurravaara is roadless, uninhabited, partly barren and partly birch forest, up to the Norwegian and Finnish borders at Treriksröset.
 The lower-lying east is dominated by boreal forest, stretching thousands of kilometres through Finland and Russia.
-Around 15 km east of Kiruna is a group of villages at the Torne River, most notably Jukkasjärvi, where an ice hotel is built each winter, attracting tourists from all over the world.
+Around 15 km east of Kiruna is a group of villages at the Torne River, most notably Jukkasjärvi, where the ice hotel is built each winter, attracting tourists from all over the world.
 The twin cities Gällivare and Malmberget are some 120 km south of Kiruna.

 Kiruna became a Swedish city on 1 January and was at one time listed as the largest city in the world by area, even if most of its territory was non-urban.
 After the Swedish municipality reform in the 1970s, the term "city" has been legally discontinued.
 Today only the built-up area is considered a de facto city.